breathbath/gotainer/README.md

 ## Reusable services with dependencies

-In this case we want to have ServiceA available for both ServiceB and ServiceC, it's also important to have ServiceA only once created as it's probably holds some internal state (e.g. a db connection), that should be reused in both other services:
+Imagine we have 2 services dependant on an another one, which should be reused in both cases.
+The common service should be initialised only once as it has an internal state (e.g., db connection).

         //simple service with no dependencies
         type ServiceA struct {}